newvoll/ssmbak/README.md

 The AWS SSM Parameter Store is simple and great for AWS config bits, but SSM only preserves 100 versions and maintains no record of deletion.

 To enable point-in-time restore, including deleted versions and entire recursive trees, we use an s3 bucket with versioning enabled as a backend.

 This project includes all the pieces to both backup and restore SSM Params to a point in time.
+Bonus: generic `s3bak` preview/restore/download.

 * Backup: Eventbridge -> SQS -> Lambda -> S3
   * launch cloudformation stack from